byromxyz/tube-status-map/README.md

 ## Todo

-- Allow toggling line statuses for demonstration
+- Allow toggling line statuses for demonstration.
-- Integrate statuses between stations, instead of applying them to the whole line
+- Integrate statuses between stations, instead of applying them to the whole line.
 - Test.
 The logic is pretty straightforward, so any tests would just duplicate the code logic.
-- Poll the API
+- Poll the API.